 Stated Value policies are also very commonly offered in supercar coverage from mainstream carriers.
 They may leave you thinking you’ll get a specific value for your Porsche, McLaren, Ferrari, Lamborghini or other supercar.
 However, when they calculate and compare stated value to any available book/actual cash value, so you may wind up with less.

-We recommend be careful when brokers or companies try to push stated value as a great option for enthusiasts.
-While there are certainly places where stated value makes sense, don’t fall for the potential trap of thinking you are assured of getting the stated value.
+We recommend being careful when brokers or companies try to push stated value as a great option for enthusiasts, or as equal to agreed value.
+While there are certainly places where stated value makes sense, don’t fall for the potential trap of thinking you are assured of getting the stated value, or that stated value is the same as agreed value.

 Stated Value Valuation Burden

 However, their burden is actually only to the actual cash value.
-Beyond the ACV they may agreed to pay up to stated amount, largely because they have factored that into the premium.
-However, if they don’t because they don’t agree with the stated value of the car, the burden moves to you for anything above and beyond the actual cash value.
+Beyond the actual cash value they may agree to pay up to stated amount, largely because they have factored that into the premium.
+However, if they don’t agree with the stated value of the car, the burden moves to you for anything above and beyond the actual cash value.

-One important thing we should note is that most track day insurance policies are written as stated value.
+One important thing we should note is that many track day insurance policies are written as stated value.

 Agreed Value and Guaranteed Value